aubble/goTunneLS/README.md

 ##Example
-Lets take a look at the example configuration file, config.json to get an idea of how goTunneLS is configured and how it works.
+Lets take a look at the example configuration file, config.json to get an idea of how TunneLS is configured and how it works.
-First start a goTunneLS instance with the -c flag pointing to the configuration file
+First start a TunneLS instance with the -c flag pointing to the configuration file

-	goTunneLS -c config.json
+	TunneLS -c config.json

 Leave that open and open a new terminal.
 Now run (make sure the BSD version of netcat is installed for the following commands, if you have the GNU version)